insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 which can be used as a handle inside the C/C++ part.
 This handle can be passed, for instance, to one of the analysis function.

+## Builiding Internal Documentation

+While `stack` can run `haddock` on a whole package it only takes exposed modules into account and there is no way to pass a `--internal` flag as you could do with `cabal`.
+A simple workaround is to move all modules from the `other-modules` list of the `library` section in `insieme-hat.cabal` to `exposed-modules` and run `stack haddock --no-haddock-deps`.
+The resulting files will be located inside `.stack-work/doc/.../insieme-hat`.

 ## Known Issues

 ### Package Hash in library name